mradeputra/cosmodm/README.md

 Cosmodm is a module that provides a high-level abstraction layer for interacting with Azure Cosmos DB.
 The module includes a set of files that allow developers to easily create, read, update, and delete documents in their Cosmos DB collections.

-**modelBase.js** serves as a base class that other models can inherit from, providing a set of common methods and properties such as the ability to define custom validation rules for model data, and support for defining virtual properties.
+**modelBase** serves as a base class that other models can inherit from, providing a set of common methods and properties such as the ability to define custom validation rules for model data, and support for defining virtual properties.
 This base class helps in reducing code duplication and promotes code reuse across different models.

-**DocumentDBRepository.js**, on the other hand, is a utility module that provides a set of methods for performing common CRUD (Create, Read, Update, Delete) operations on DocumentDB, as well as support for pagination, querying, and transactional consistency.
+**DocumentDBRepository**, on the other hand, is a utility module that provides a set of methods for performing common CRUD (Create, Read, Update, Delete) operations on DocumentDB, as well as support for pagination, querying, and transactional consistency.
 This module helps to abstract away the complexity of working directly with DocumentDB's API, providing a simplified and consistent interface for accessing and manipulating data stored in the database.

 Together, these files provide a powerful set of tools for working with Cosmos DB, making it easier for developers to build scalable, performant, and reliable applications on the Azure platform.